 - 5.1 A comprehensive review of the risk management arrangements has been undertaken with significant assistance from the Joint Audit Committee.
-There are still improvements that are being made including greater narrative explaining the up to date situation for each risk, but audits undertaken during 2015/16 have shown that risk management is no longer a significant concern. - 5.2 In September 2015, it was agreed that further work should be undertaken on the Joint Audit Committee's Annual Report and Review of Effectiveness.
-This work was completed and the resulting documentation received by the Committee in January 2016. - 5.3 The Constabulary has a shared ICT function for which Thames Valley Police is the lead partner.
+There are still improvements that are being made including greater narrative explaining the up to date situation for each risk, but audits undertaken during 2015/16 have shown that risk management is no longer a significant concern. - 5.2 The Joint Audit Committee met for the first time in May 2013.
+Terms of reference were set out at that meeting but were subsequently reviewed in line with CIPFA guidance specifically for Police Joint Audit Committees.
+These will be subject to annual review.
+Following discussions it was agreed that further work should be undertaken on the Committee's Annual Report and Review of Effectiveness. - 5.3 The Constabulary has a shared ICT function for which Thames Valley Police is the lead partner.
 During 2015/16, the Interim Head of ICT left Thames Valley Police whilst under investigation by another police force.
 A full review of activity undertaken whilst in the post is underway to assess whether there may be any issues for Hampshire Constabulary or Thames Valley Police.
-The Commissioner will ensure that satisfactory programme governance arrangements are in place.

-- 5.4 During 2015/16 there have been some issues reported in relation to the performance of the Shared Service function.
+The Commissioner will ensure that satisfactory programme governance arrangements are in place. - 5.4 During 2015/16 there have been some issues reported in relation to the performance of the Shared Service function.
 Ongoing improvements are being delivered as further enhancements are being rolled out and as staff and stakeholders, such as suppliers, become more used to the new ways of working.
 In addition, a more formal review of processes is being undertaken in 2016/17 to assess whether any more significant changes should be adopted, for example investing in additional interfaces or changing the degree of self service.
 The Chief Constable, rather than the Commissioner, is the signatory for the Shared Service functions and sits on the governance board.
-The Commissioner will scrutinise the improvements made in order to ensure that value for money is achieved and robust systems are in place as the Officer of the Police and Crime Commissioner use the systems and processes provided. - 5.5 Since the end of the year in question, new guidance for policing bodies has been published by CIPFA on "Delivering Good Governance".
-Over the course of 2016-17 it is proposed to review existing governance arrangements in the light of this guidance, to ensure that best practice continues to be applied. - 5.6 The Commissioner proposes over the coming year to take steps to address the above matters to further enhance our governance arrangements.
-The Commissioner and the Chief Constable are satisfied that these steps will address the need for improvements that were identified in our review of effectiveness and will monitor their implementation and operation as part of our next annual review.
+The Commissioner will scrutinise the improvements made in order to ensure that value for money is achieved and robust systems are in place as the Officer of the Police and Crime Commissioner use the systems and processes provided. - 5.5 The Commissioner proposes over the coming year to take steps to address the above matters to further enhance our governance arrangements.
+We are satisfied that these steps will address the need for improvements that were identified in our review of effectiveness and will monitor their implementation and operation as part of our next annual review.